Skip to main content

 Revisit the School

-With a keen interest in 3D modeling, I set out to bring the school back to life, recreating the buildings and grounds as they existed during its 30-year history.
+With a keen interest in 3D modeling, I set out to restore the School, pixel by pixel, recreating the buildings and grounds as they existed during its 30-year history.

 Thanks to the generous and knowledgeable members of the Windsor Boys and Windsor Girls School Facebook groups, I was able to gather numerous old photographs and even a full floor plan of the grounds for reference.

-3d rendered image of the swimming pool at the Windsor Boys School Hamm Germany by Cicada Studio
+3d rendered image of the Windsor School, Hamm Germany by Cicada Studio

-3d rendered image of the view from the fire escape at the Windsor Boys School Hamm Germany by Cicada Studio
+3d rendered image of the Windsor School, Hamm Germany by Cicada Studio

-3d rendered image of the old shooting range at the Windsor Boys School Hamm Germany by Cicada Studio
+3d rendered image of the Windsor School, Hamm Germany by Cicada Studio

-3d rendered image of the dining block at the Windsor Boys School Hamm Germany by Cicada Studio
+3d rendered image of the Windsor School, Hamm Germany by Cicada Studio

-3d rendered image of the Chapel St Boniface at the Windsor Boys School Hamm Germany by Cicada Studio
+3d rendered image of the Windsor School, Hamm Germany by Cicada Studio

-3d rendered image of the old stables area at the Windsor Boys School Hamm Germany by Cicada Studio
+3d rendered image of the Windsor School, Hamm Germany by Cicada Studio

 Doc Marten Boots